 The Sad Truth About Garnishee Orders

 The Sad Truth About Garnishee Orders. – The cost of living has become very high over the years, with people still on the same salary.
 With the ever increasing inflation rate, people are neck deep in debt to make ends meet.
 Most people take out a number of small loans with the intention to pay them back quickly.
 But we all know most of the time that never happens!
-When you are running low on funds and apply for a loan, any offer looks good, since it will solve the problem at that moment, and people often disregard the exorbitant rate of interest.
+When you are running low on funds and apply for a loan, any offer looks good.
+It will solve the problem at that moment, and people often disregard the exorbitant rate of interest.

 When most people cannot honour their payment plan agreement with their creditors, their creditors can get a garnishee order against them.
 Garnishee orders have caused some confusion to most South Africans and those with them in their name see it as exploitation.

 A person of little means is offered credit at an exorbitant rate of interest.
 She falls behind on her repayments.
 Some unpleasant people come around to her home brandishing a piece of paper that she must sign.
 On committing her signature to paper, she consents to have regular deductions placed on her salary, the amount to be determined by a magistrate.